t3ron131/Evaluation-on-Predictive-Portfolios-using-Deep-Learning-Models/README.md

     2. Playground

 ## Reference
 Palomar, D. P. (2023).
 Lecture Notes on Data-Driven Portfolio Optimization (ELEC3180).
-Hong Kong University of Science and Technology.
+The Hong Kong University of Science and Technology.